Mathematics - Elementary & Middle School Mathematics Education

-- A GRE score is not required, but is required for securing department funding, such as a graduate assistantship in Mathematics or a partial tuition waiver.
+A GRE score is not required for admission, but is required for securing department funding, such as a graduate assistantship in Mathematics or a partial tuition waiver.
 Competitive scores can help support your chances for admission.

 - Fall (August) Term — March 1 for financial consideration (graduate assistantships, tuition waivers)

 - Fall (August) Term — July 1

 - Spring (January) Term — October 1

 - Summer (May/June) Term — April 1 (funding is unavailable)